rzinkstok/gaia/README.md

 ### Results
-When the instantaneous scan directions are projected using an Aitoff projection, and binned in 1200 by 940 bins, this is the resulting density map (using ecliptic coordinates):
+When the instantaneous scan directions are projected using a Hammer projection, and binned in 1200 by 940 bins, this is the resulting density map (using ecliptic coordinates):

 ![GAIA Nominal Scanning Law: sky coverage of Gaia](results.png?raw=true "The GAIA Nominal Scanning Law: sky coverage of Gaia")